 The Virginia Injury Lawyer Perspective:

 A project manager for Figg Bridge Builders released this statement: "The incident that occurred during construction was a construction equipment property damage issue that had nothing to do with the final bridge.
 The proposed citation is not related to the structural integrity of the completed project in any way and is not the reason the erection truss required replacing."

 Thankfully, no one was seriously injured when this accident occurred.
 This incident affirms why construction companies should never take shortcuts when trying to get a job done.
-Safety of workers should always be the number one priority.
-Shortcuts to safety may have caused the death of a longshoreman at Norfolk International Terminals, a story we reported on in a prior posting.
+The safety of workers should always be the number one priority.
+Shortcuts to safety may have caused the death of a longshoreman at Norfolk International Terminals.
 Exposure to dangerous equipment and chemicals have also been responsible for too many worker injuries and deaths.